 In 2012, Coltart opted to retire from the game and has explored a number of avenues since then.
 Alongside his work as a TV commentator, Coltart is also a respected after dinner speaker, providing talks on what it takes to become a professional sportsman and the motivation required to maintain high levels of performance.

-To book Andrew Coltart as the golf speaker for your event or conference, simply contact the Champions Speakers agency by emailing firstname.lastname@example.org or by calling a booking agent directly on 0207 1010 553.
+To book Andrew Coltart as the golf speaker for your corporate event, function or conference, simply contact the Champions Speakers agency by emailing firstname.lastname@example.org or by calling a booking agent directly on 0207 1010 553.